drupal8notes/_posts/2014-10-29-current-path-in-drupal-8.markdown

 ---
 layout: post
-title: "Current path in Drupal 8"
+title: "How to get the current path in Drupal 8"
 date: 2014-10-29 23:26:48 -0500
 comments: true
 categories: